eneim/kohii/docs/intro.md

 - [x] Full automatic playback control using ExoPlayer as playback framework.
 - [x] Semi manual playback control using ExoPlayer as playback framework.
 User can play/pause specific player on demand, Kohii will smartly pause the Video if it is not visible anymore, and restore the previous state later if needed.
 - [x] Full manual playback control using ExoPlayer as playback framework.
 User can play/pause specific player on demand, Kohii does not touch anything, but take care of cleaning resource if needed (eg: release Player instances after user closes the Application).
-- [x] Preserving *playback continuity* across configuration changes, lifecycle changes (eg: from Activity to Activity) using ExoPlayer as playback framework.
-This means: rotating the device, switching to multi-windows mode or openning full-screen player doesn't trigger pausing/resuming the playback.
+- [x] Preserve *playback continuity* across configuration changes, lifecycle changes (eg: from Activity to Activity) using ExoPlayer as playback framework.
+This means: rotating the device, switching to multi-windows mode or openning full-screen player doesn\'t trigger pausing/resuming the playback.
 While the visual part will be rerendered (due to View recreation), the audio part is kept smoothly, provide continouous playback experience.
-- [x] Reusing PlayerView instances for many players.
+- [x] Reuse PlayerView instances for many players.
 Thinking that playing thousands of videos in sequence just using ***one PlayerView instance***.
 - [x] Scoped volume configuration.
 This means: you can set volume value of one Video, and apply the same for others, depending on the scope you want.
 The scope can be just that Video, or all Videos *in the same RecyclerView/ScrollView*, or all Videos *in the same Activity*.
 - [x] Rich features demo app: demo and guidelines for creating various UX/UI patterns, from simple to complicated, including Picture-In-Picture playback or Scroll-To-Mini-Player UX just like YouTube app.

 For advance developers

 - **Kohii** API is highly abstracted.
 You can easily extend it to support non-ExoPlayer API, or more complicated playback API.
 There is demo on how to use [this YouTube player library](https://github.com/PierfrancescoSoffritti/android-youtube-player) in Kohii.

-## What?

-Lately, I'm spending a lot of time on my latest library: [Kohii](https://github.com/eneim/kohii).
-In this post, I would like to expose more about it.

-Kohii is a library that:

-- Is built for Android whose version is 4.4 (SDK 19) and up.
-- Is built on top of ExoPlayer, support RecyclerView, NestedScrollView, ViewPager etc out of the box.
-- Provides easy to use Video playback functionalities, including automatic playback, playback continuity across config change, lifecycle change and more.

-Many libraries addresses the same problem, including my other library [toro](https://github.com/eneim/toro), but none of them suffices my requirement.

-In older posts: [this one](/2019/02/10/droidkaigi-2019-part-1/), [this one](/2019/02/10/droidkaigi-2019-part-2/) and [this one](/2019/02/10/droidkaigi-2019-part-3/), I have discussed about the need for something that combines *ExoPlayer* and *RecyclerView*, the challenge to keep the **playback continuity** and propose a design that could do the job.

-**Kohii** is my implementation of that design.
-In the remaining of this series, I will cover the idea behind **Kohii**, its main features and how to extend it.

 ## The idea of Playback Continuity